-New parents: Important information about the time after birth – bonding, postpartum period & bureaucracy
+Newly become parents: Important information about the time after birth – bonding, postpartum period & paperwork

 Lucie Krell

-Relaxation educator, mother, and currently in training to become a maternal nurse
+Relaxation instructor, mother, and currently training to become a maternal nurse

-Many couples long for a pregnancy for a long time and imagine what the birth and the daily family life will look like.
+Many couples long for a pregnancy for a long time and imagine how the birth and everyday family life will look.
 But what does the time immediately after birth actually look like?
-What does "postpartum care" mean and what changes does a woman's body go through?
+What does "postnatal care" mean and what changes does a woman’s body go through?
 All these questions are answered in this article.

 Table of Contents